From Implicit to Explicit: Token-Efficient Logical Supervision for Mathematical Reasoning in LLMs: Limitations

 \section{Limitations}

 Our work has several limitations.
-First, FSLR is evaluated on mathematical problems, and its effectiveness on other reasoning domains such as commonsense reasoning, logical deduction, or multi-hop question answering remains unexplored.
+First, FSLR is evaluated on mathematical problems, and its effectiveness on other reasoning domains remains unexplored.
 Second, our framework relies on supervised fine-tuning with teacher-generated annotations, which may limit the model's ability.
 Exploring reinforcement learning approaches that reward correct logical relationship identification could potentially yield further improvements in logical relationship understanding and is left for future work.